 The best bet is to use the regular camera mode and ask a friend to take it for you.
 If your options are selfie or no photo, I recommend using no photo at all until you are able to get a good headshot.

-Signs You Should Update Your Headshot, How Often Should You Update Your Headshot?
-When To Refresh Headshots?
+Signs You Should Update Your Headshot, How Often To Update Headshot?

 You have a new hairstyle (or haircolor), people don’t recognize you, your photo is more than 3-5 years old, you have changed industries, you are on the job hunt, or you want to convey something different in your photos.